For our latest updates on Coronavirus and to get in touch with our team, click here.

 If you or any member of your party is prevented from travelling, that person may transfer their place to someone else subject to the following conditions:

-If the Organisation chooses not to accept bookings from those who will not be part of the Organisation at point of travel, the group organiser must make us aware prior to booking.
+If the organisation chooses not to accept bookings from those who will not be part of the organisation at point of travel, the group organiser must make us aware prior to booking.
 Those affected will be offered an alternative expedition.

 Some of the travel arrangements shown on our website can only be operated if there is sufficient demand for the same and a sufficient number of people book these travel packages.
 If there is insufficient demand on subsequent confirmed bookings, we have the right to cancel the travel arrangements in question.
-If we have to do so, we will notify you as soon as possible.
-In this situation, you will then have the choice of accepting an alternative travel arrangement of equivalent or closely similar standard.
+If we have to do so, we will notify the organisation as soon as possible.
+In this situation, the organisation will then have the choice of accepting an alternative travel arrangement of equivalent or closely similar standard.
 The cost of any alternative tour offer will be our selling price at the time of change.
-If the alternative is cheaper, we will refund you the difference.
+If the alternative is cheaper, we will refund the difference.
 If the alternative is more expensive, you have the option to pay the difference.

-When we cancel for lack of numbers in accordance with this paragraph no compensation or other amounts (for example, the cost of any connected travel arrangements you have made independently) will be payable.
+When we cancel for lack of numbers in accordance with this paragraph no compensation or other amounts (for example, the cost of any connected travel arrangements the organisation or participants have made independently) will be payable.
 In the unlikely event that we do need to cancel your tour for the reason of lack of numbers, we will not do so less than 20 days before your arrival date if the tour is for more than 6 days.
 In the case of tours lasting between 2 and 6 days we will not cancel the package less than 7 days before the start of the package.
-In the case of trips lasting less than 2 days we will give you at least 48 hours notice of any cancellation.
+In the case of trips lasting less than 2 days we will give you at least 48 hours’ notice of any cancellation.

 Time cancellation is received by us;

-These charges are in line with the costs incurred in advance of the expedition due to the nature of the way Camps International Group operates.
+These charges are in line with the costs incurred in advance of the expedition due to the nature of the way that Camps International Group operates.

-See clause 8 “Changes to confirmed arrangements” if any member(s) of your party are prevented from travelling.
+See clause 6 “Changes to confirmed arrangements” if any member(s) of your party are prevented from travelling.

 For the purposes of this clause, examples of “unavoidable and extraordinary circumstances” include warfare, acts of terrorism, significant risks to human health such as the outbreak of serious disease at the travel destination or natural disasters such as floods, earthquakes or weather conditions which make it impossible to travel safely to your destination.

 Please read the policy details carefully.
 The participants should take them with them on their expedition.
 It is each participants responsibility to ensure that the insurance cover is adequate for their particular needs, and to source additional cover if required.
 It is the responsibility of the participant to ensure any additional cover is adequate, we do not check alternative insurance policies.
 We reserve the right to refuse travel to anyone who does not obtain adequate cover.
-In such circumstances we will treat you as having cancelled your expedition and the cancellation charges set out in clause 7 above will apply.
+In such circumstances we will treat you as having cancelled your expedition and the cancellation charges set out in clause 8 above will apply.

 We start planning the expeditions we offer many months in advance.
 Occasionally, we have to make changes to and correct errors in our literature and other details both before and after bookings have been confirmed and cancel confirmed bookings.
 Whilst we always endeavour to avoid changes and cancellations, we must reserve the right to do so.
 However, we promise we will only cancel your confirmed booking after you have made full payment where we are forced to do so as a result of circumstances outside our control/ “force majeure” as defined in clause 11 below.

-If we have to make a significant change or cancel, we will tell you as soon as possible.
-If there is time to do so before departure, we will offer you the choice of the following options:-
+If we have to make a significant change or cancel, we will tell the organisation as soon as possible.
+If there is time to do so before departure, we will offer the organisation the choice of the following options:

 Your organiser is required to advise us within 7 days of being notified of a significant change whether you wish to: